nathanmlim/gdocs2markdown/Coding_Tutorials/GitHub_Tutorials/GitHub_Creating_a_Repository.md

 - Add .gitignore

   - You want to include this.
-It tells git not to track changes for files that aren’t essential to your code.
-For example, if you’re using python, you don’t want to track changes in a \*.pyc file!
+It tells git not to track changes for files that aren't essential to your code.
+For example, if you're using python, you don't want to track changes in a \*.pyc file!

-  - Chose the file type based on the coding language you’re working in.
-(There are gitignore files for almost every language include TeX if you’re writing a paper).
+  - Chose the file type based on the coding language you're working in.
+(There are gitignore files for almost every language include TeX if you're writing a paper).

 - Add a license